slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Doubt kills more dreams than failure ever will.'*

 <!--
+Society judges people by what they can do for others.
+But we judge ourselves by our thoughts.
+Abilities are not prized by their virtue.

 Life is About Who You Become Not What You Achieve
 On this journey called life, many people lose sight of what is really important.
 They believe that material wealth, sexual experiences, and physical prowess are what makes a man.